Publications

 Published:

-Recommended citation: Smith, S., P. Staten, and J. Lu, 2025: The Intraseasonal North Atlantic Oscillation as a Quasi-Semiannual Propagating Disturbance.
-In preparation.
+Recommended citation: Smith, S., P. Staten, and J. Lu, 2025: The Subseasonal North Atlantic Oscillation is a Quasi-Semiannual, Propagating Disturbance.
+Submitted. doi: 10.31223/X5S432.1.

 Download PDF